onepanelio/core-docs/docs/reference/cvat/custom-models.md

 The steps to add your custom model training are as follows:

 1. Make sure your training code supports CVAT's annotation formats.
-2. Overview of the **CVAT training Workflow Template** that we'll be using as base.
+2. Overview of the **CVAT training Workflow Template** that you'll be using as base.
 3. Update your training code's input and output directory structures and push to a Git repository (e.g. GitHub).
 4. Update **CVAT training Workflow Template** to reference your training code and install dependencies (if any).